 3rd psych exam results in for woman accused of killing kids

-The third psychological examination of a Fort Wayne woman accused of smothering her two children has been completed and submitted to the court, a judge said.
+A judge says the third psychological examination of a Fort Wayne woman accused of smothering her two children has been completed and submitted to his court.
 Elkhart Circuit Judge Michael Christofeno acknowledged during a status hearing for Amber Pasztor on Thursday that her attorneys also had received the exam results and that prosecutors soon would receive a copy as well.

 Add your comments below